calipark1213/3340FinalProject/README.md

 We verify that we can achieve the same values when calculating the linear model.

 Another important question to ask is, does the multiple linear model predict new data accurately?
 We tested this idea using prediction intervals by looking at a potential sample where no individuals in the sample get their daily intake of fruits and vegetables.

-Because we are fitting a linear model, we must make a few assumptions.
+Because we are fitting and predicting a linear model, we must make a few assumptions first.
 [5] <br/>
 1. The relationship between the predictors and the response is linear. <br/>
 2. The error term has zero mean and constant variance. <br/>
 3. The error term has constant variance.
 (No signs of homoskedasticity) <br/>